leslie9656/ME5413_Final_Group4/README1.md

 ## Installation

+Note: Before you start this work, please install ROS.
+Installation the ROS following the Installation/Upgrade in [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu)

 This repo is a ros workspace, containing three rospkgs:

 * `interactive_tools` are customized tools to interact with gazebo and your robot